raspberrypilearning/av-e-card/en/step_3.md

 --- task ---

-You might also like to increase the size of the animation and repostion it to the centre of the stage.
+You might also like to increase the size of the animation and reposition it to the centre of the stage.

 ```blocks3
 when flag clicked